tkschuler/MarsSHAB/README.md

 ## Overview

-This model is used to predict the altitude trajectory of a solar balloon on Mars and the Earth.  **config.py** contains assumptions for the baseline mars balloon.
+This model is used to predict the altitude trajectory of a solar balloon on Mars and the Earth.  **config.py** contains assumptions for the baseline Mars balloon.

 To run the program run **mars_main.py**.
 An example of plotting data can be seen in **plots.py** and **radiation_plots.py** The solar balloon trajectory for Earth is still under developement

 ## Authors

-* **Tristan Schuler** - *Uinverisity of Arizona*
+* **Tristan Schuler** - *University of Arizona*